 The position responsibilities also include supporting health risk reduction through goal setting, behavioral change, patient education, and identification of social determinants with appropriate community referrals.
 In addition, the RN Navigator focuses on reducing preventable admissions, readmissions, and preventable ED visits by supporting discharge planning to the next level of care and educating patients regarding the appropriate setting for care.
 The RN Navigator connects the patient to health care providers and community resources to ensure ongoing quality of care.
 The nurse also promotes optimal person-centered care that supports and empowers individuals, respects individual choices and meets the health care needs of patients.

 Facilitates communication and provides care coordination along with the continuum of care including inpatient care team as well as the physician and community care team

 Ensures appropriate management/stabilization of chronic medical conditions to prevent readmission and promote optimal outcomes

-Ability for timely completion of initial assessment and plan of care including the patient, their support system, physician and other health team members to address condition, social determinants, and promote patient knowledge and behavior change
+The ability for timely completion of initial assessment and plan of care including the patient, their support system, physician and other health team members to address the condition, social determinants, and promote patient knowledge and behavior change

 Develops relationships with and facilitates referrals to community resources including Skilled Nursing Facility (SNF), Rehab, Long Term Acute Care (LTAC), Home Health, Hospice, Palliative Care, Transportation, Medication Asst., DME, and other community resources